 By giving you these suggestions I don’t want to add to your to-do list.
 These aren’t new things you have to check off or stress over.
 Familiarize yourself with these points and implement them over time.
 Your life can be full, but it doesn’t have to feel stretched!

-If you enjoyed this post, you might also like reading 8 Things Intentional Homemakers Do Every Day.
+If you enjoyed this post, you might also like reading 8 Things Intentional Homemakers Do Every Day, and this post on How to Create Margin in Your Life for a Simpler Schedule.